 Twinsburg's school community is a suburban, residential area located 20 miles southeast of Cleveland and 20 miles northeast of Akron.
 Residents are from a broad range of socioeconomic and ethnic backgrounds.
 The community has a strong, light industrial tax base and a very progressive government.
-The community is composed of three separately governed jurisdictions of Reminderville, TwinsburgTownship and the City of Twinsburg.
+The community is comprised of three separately governed jurisdictions: The Village of Reminderville, TwinsburgTownship and the City of Twinsburg.

 Twinsburg City School District is a large suburban school district comprised of five schools, from primary school through high school, with a central administrative building.
-The district is the third largest employer in Twinsburg with more than 500 employees and supports over 4,300 students.
-The Ohio Department of Education has designated Twinsburg City Schools as "Excellent” or "Excellent with Distinction" for seven consecutive years for academic achievement as documented on the state report card.
+The District is the fifth largest employer in Twinsburg with more than 500 employees and supports over 4,200 students.

 Built in 1999; L-Pod build out and open Fall 2006

-R. B. Chamberlin Middle School - Grades 7-8
+R. B. Chamberlin Middle School - Grades 7 and 8

 Built as High School in 1957; cafeteria, gym/industrial arts wing added in 1959; Junior High, library and art wing added in 1960; first floor science wing added 1986; cafeteria renovation 1989; second floor to science wing 1992; renovated to Middle School 1999